 The 4-hole bobber stops, although made of plastic, are rather flexible and bendy, which is important when winding them through your line guides and onto your reel’s spool.

-The stops’ holes are large enough for a line with a diameter of up to 0.28mm to pass through without any issue.
+The stops’ holes are large enough for lines up to 12lb test to pass through without a problem.